Grandma’s Irish Cake

 • 1 egg large and fresh

-• 1 1/2 cups buttermilk Full-fat, if you can get it.
+• 1 ½ cups buttermilk Full-fat, if you can get it.

 Instructions

-• Pre-heat oven to 375°.
+• Pre-heat oven to 350°.
+This is a correction from 375°.

 • Use a stick of cold butter to "paint" the inside of your favorite loaf pan.
 I use a paper towel to spread the butter around evenly.
-If your pan is prone to sticking, even with the butter, spoon a tablespoon of flour into the pan and tilting and tapping, distribute flour evenly.
+If your pan is prone to sticking, even with the butter, spoon a tablespoon of flour into the pan and tilting and tapping, distribute evenly.
 Discard the excess flour.

 • In a microwave-safe bowl, melt the butter in the microwave, then let it cool for at least 10 minutes, but don't let it solidify.